Best time to travel to Fuerteventura

 It is a good option if you are already on another Canary Island, such as Gran Canaria or Lanzarote, and wish to continue your trip by visiting Fuerteventura.

 You may be wondering how many days you should spend in Fuerteventura to get to know the island.
-I recommend planning a 7-day Fuerteventura travel itinerary.
+I recommend planning a 7-day trip.
 I spent a week and had the opportunity to tour the entire island without rushing anything.
 Even so, I still had some places I didn’t get to visit, which I’m looking forward to going on a next trip.

 This does not mean that if you visit Fuerteventura for fewer days, you will not have the opportunity to enjoy the island.
 Absolutely!
 You will simply have to make a smaller selection of places to see in Fuerteventura or make the most out your time on the island.
 In fact, I would say that 4 days is good enough to visit plenty of places on the island.

-Places to add to your Fuerteventura travel itinerary
+Places to add to your Fuerteventura travel guide

 Fuerteventura is one of driest places in Spain, therefore, its landscapes are quite deserted.
 Within its geography, you will find beautiful dunes, spectacular beaches, natural pools and several volcanoes and mountains.